Neume: Early history

-Although chant was probably sung since the earliest days of the church, for centuries they were only transmitted orally.
+Although chant was probably sung since the earliest days of the church, for centuries it was transmitted only orally.

 The earliest known systems involving neumes are of Aramaic origin and were used to notate inflections in the quasi-emmelic (melodic) recitation of the Christian holy scriptures.
 As such they resemble functionally a similar system used for the notation of recitation of the Qur'an, the holy book of Islam.
 This early system was called ekphonetic notation, from the Greek ἐκφώνησις ekphonesis meaning quasi-melodic recitation of text.

 Around the 9th century neumes began to become shorthand mnemonic aids for the proper melodic recitation of chant.
 A prevalent view is that neumatic notation was first developed in the Eastern Roman Empire.
 This seems plausible given the well-documented peak of musical composition and cultural activity in major cities of the empire (now regions of southern Turkey, Syria, Lebanon and Israel) at that time.
 The corpus of extant Byzantine music in manuscript and printed form is far larger than that of the Gregorian chant, due in part to the fact that neumes fell into disuse in the west after the rise of modern staff notation and with it the new techniques of polyphonic music, while the Eastern tradition of Greek orthodox church music and the reformed neume notation remains alive today.

 Slavic neume notations ("Znamenny Chant") are on the whole even more difficult to decipher and transcribe than Byzantine or Gregorian neume notations.